 Chapter 5 Arrests by Age, Sex, and Race

-The Arrests by Age, Sex, and Race dataset - often called ASR, or the “arrests data”, or sometimes the “Arrests by Age, Sex, Race, and Ethnicity (ASRE) though this is really misleading since most years don’t even report ethnicity data - includes the monthly number of arrests for a variety of crimes and, unlike the crime data, breaks down this data by age and gender.
-This data includes a broader number of crime categories than the crime dataset (the Offenses Known and Clearances by Arrest data) though is less detailed on violent crimes since it does not breakdown aggravated assault or robberies by weapon type as the Offenses Known data does.
-For each crime it says the number of arrests for each gender-age group with younger ages (15-24) showing the arrestee’s age to the year (e.g. age 16) and other ages grouping years together (e.g. age 25-29, 30-34,”under 10”).
+For each crime it says the number of arrests for each sex-age group with younger ages (15-24) showing the arrestee’s age to the year (e.g. age 16, age 17) and other ages grouping years together (e.g. age 25-29, 30-34, “under 10”).
 It also breaks down arrests by race-age by including the number of arrestees of each race (American Indian, Asian, Black, and White are the only included races) and if the arrestee is a juvenile (<18 years old) or an adult.
-The data does technically include a breakdown by ethnicity-age (e.g. juvenile-Hispanic, juvenile-non-Hispanic) but almost no agencies report this data (for most years zero agencies report ethnicity) so in practice the data does not include ethnicity.
-As the data includes counts of arrestees, people who are arrested multiple times are included in the data multiple times - it is not a measure of unique arrestees.
+The data does technically include a breakdown by ethnicity-age (e.g. juvenile-Hispanic, juvenile-non-Hispanic) but almost no agencies report this data and most do not report ethnicity at all.
+So in practice the data does not include ethnicity.
+As the data includes counts of arrestees, people who are arrested multiple times are included in the data multiple times; it is not a measure of unique arrestees.

 5.1 Agencies reporting

-This data is available from 1974 through 2019 and Figure 5.1 shows how many agencies reported at least one month of the year for each of these years.
-I’m not sure why there’s a dip in 1980.
-Since it immediately reverses itself in the next year I think it’s just a data issue, not a real decrease in the number of agencies that report.
-The first year of data has about 9,000 agencies reporting and that increases strongly to a little over 13,000 in 1979.
-Following the odd blip in 1980, the number of agencies remain steady for nearly a decade before declining to a local low of about 11,000 in 1998 before again increasing steadily until the end of our data where nearly 15,000 agencies report.
+The first year of data has about 9,000 agencies reporting at least one month and that increases strongly to a little over 13,000 in the late 1970s, staying fairly steady until decreasing in the late 1980s then increasing in the 2000s until approximately 15,000 agencies report.
+The number of agencies reporting 12 months of data follows a similar trend, but at a lower level with about 4,000 fewer agencies each year.
 This 15,000, however, still remains under the estimated 18,000 police agencies in the United States and below the reporting rates of UCR data such as the Offenses Known and Clearances by Arrest data.
-This data is also missing some important cities such as New York City which hasn’t reported even a single month since 2002 and Chicago which tends to only report a single month if at all.
+This data is also missing some important cities such as New York City which has not reported even a single month since 2002 and Chicago which tends to only report a single month if at all.

-The annual number of agencies reporting at least one month of data in that year.
+The annual number of agencies reporting at least one month of data and 12 months of data in that year.

-Figure 5.1: The annual number of agencies reporting at least one month of data in that year.
+Figure 5.1: The annual number of agencies reporting at least one month of data and 12 months of data in that year.

 5.2 What is an arrest? (what unit is this data in?)

 There’s no way to tell how many unique people were arrested, or of those arrested multiple times which crimes they were arrested for.
 So if you have 100 arrests there may be 1 person arrested 100 times or 100 people arrested once - though, of course, the true number is likely somewhere in between.
-This means that studies that try to use this data as a measure of unique people or even the percent of arrestees by group (age, gender, or race) relative to some base rate of the population such as the number of people living in that city are going to be wrong - though how wrong is unclear.35
+This means that studies that try to use this data as a measure of unique people or even the percent of arrestees by group (age, sex, or race) relative to some base rate of the population such as the number of people living in that city are going to be wrong - though how wrong is unclear.

 5.2.1 The Hierarchy Rule